CHAPTER 38

 In other words, whatever the investigation ahead, for example of "operational practices" and "inspections", might reveal "it is anticipated that all facts and conclusions reported herein (the visor locking devices were calculated with less strength than required according to calculations) remain unchanged in substance".
 "Operational practices" for example includes the forcing of ice barriers several meters high at sea with full speed and the respective affect on the locking devices, the hinges and the visor structure in general, just to mention one example.
 For more examples see Subchapters 12.4 and 12.5.

 And Stenström continued with considerable energy to distribute his "present findings" - the term in itself implies that the findings are not final - to the maritime world by giving papers, for example at the IMO meeting on 31.10.94 and at the Marine Safety Seminar of the Cologne Re in Rotterdam - in 1995 - when he submitted his "present" findings as firmly established facts.
-He said in Rotterdam under the heading:
+He said in Rotterdam under the heading:"MS Estonia

 1. Aspects of Human Shortcomings